How To – Spindle Duplication

 Measure up from the bottom of the spindle toward the upper square end and mark the point where the round section begins.
 It is this point to which you will cut down into the square of the spindle in a vee cut to round.
 Using a skew is the best way to get a good cut but a spindle gouge will also work well.
 If you wish a sloping cut from square to round, angle each cut from one side, then the other, to cut a vee but round that vee cut a bit on the upper end so the cut itself curves down into the wood.
 This process, when finished with a curved slope from square to round is called cutting a pommel.
 Once you have cut down so the cut is completely around the piece, and you may have to stop part way and adjust the blank a bit so the depth of cut is even from all four sides, then use your spindle roughing gouge to round off the rest of the spindle which will be round.
+In the case of this table leg, it will be clear to the end of the leg.
+Only cut down to round, leaving it as large as possible (but round).

-The next step is to use calipers to determine the widest part of the round section on your original or on the drawing and then a parting tool at the top and bottom of the part you just rounded to cut in until the calipers just slip over the shaft of the spindle.
+tool at the top and bottom of the part you just rounded to cut in until the calipers just slip over the shaft of the spindle.
 Once you have that groove cut top and bottom, use your spindle roughing gouge once more to cut the entire round section down to that fattest dimension from top to bottom.

 the right place each time.
 With the lathe running, lay your story board on the tool rest and close to the round section of the spinning wood.
 Lay a pencil in the grooves one by one and mark a circle around the spindle.
 With these legs, the upper round part was a bit fatter than the lower section so I marked the upper part down to where I had to cut it skinnier and then used my calipers once again with a parting tool to cut down to the top and bottom of the smaller round dimension.
 The spindle roughing gouge quickly cut that part down and then I continued with the story board, marking pencil circles on the rest of the spindle to the bottom.
 HINT: Use a single pencil line for significant features such as the margins of beads and coves, a little wider pencil line (1/8”) for the deepest part of a cove, and an even wider pencil line (1/4”) for the fattest part of a bead.
 For example, compare the pencil lines in this drawing to the pattern piece in the previous drawing.

 use of a spindle roughing gouge to properly shape the long taper of the leg down to the flare and back out to the final section.
 You may be able to see the wide pencil mark on the fat part of the tulip shape near the top.
 The next step is to sand the piece.
 Sanding by hand with 80 grit, 100, 120, and 150 should produce the surface which you want.
 Depending on the wood and the style of the table, you may wish to sand to finer grits and then stop the lathe to sand with the grain to fully disguise all the sanding marks.

 Sometimes it is useful to use several sets of calipers.
 On these large and long table legs, I used six sets of calipers, each set to the diameter of a significant feature, so that I did not have to stop and change the width of the calipers for each element of each leg.